 If it’s your first time head to the visitor center.

 - Walk through the exhibits.

 Carlsbad Caverns can be explored on your own.
 And you can use the elevators for one way into or out of the cave.

 Big Room Trail—See the largest single cave chamber by volume in North America with this 1.25-mile trail that mostly flat, and some of it’s wheelchair accessible.

 Natural Entrance Trail—Descend 750 feet through a series of steep switchbacks on this 1.25-mile trail.
 The Natural Entrance Trail meets the Big Room Trail, close to the elevators.

 As a popular national park destination, Carlsbad Caverns offers several types of ranger tours.
 Check in with the visitor center for availability.

 Guided Cave Tours

-For visitors who prefer a guided tour of Carlsbad Caverns, it offers several, though two are offered daily.
+For visitors who prefer a guided tour of several are offered.